 More likely, you’ll have to carve out space in an already heavily trafficked room.
 The urge to simply put a cheap desk in the corner of the living room can be mighty tempting when you are facing having to rearrange your home to accommodate your business needs.
 Resist this temptation!
 A freestanding desk is more likely to become a catch-all for other members of your family–however well-meaning they may be in their support of your new workstyle.
 Instead, try literally blocking off a corner of the room.
 Use hanging room dividers to create “walls” that separate your space.
 Having a physically separate space will reinforce the seriousness of your work to family members.

 are a filing cabinet (or a box or drawer) in which to keep your files organized, space to store office supplies, a dedicated laptop or desktop computer, and a printer/scanner.
 That doesn’t seem like a lot, does it?
 But guess what?
-These pieces are all you need to set up a fully functional office.
+These pieces are all you need to set up a fully functional office in house.

 How is this possible?
 Well, nobody faxes anymore, so that’s out–in the rare occasion that someone does require a fax, there are apps that you can use to fax scanned documents via your laptop.
 You can use Google Voice or Skype for your business phone number and take calls over the web.
 In the beginning, you likely won’t have many files to track so a file drawer in your desk or a file box that you tuck nearby should be sufficient.